AlexandreFenyo/net-monitor/README.md

 - when a probe pushes a new value to a data set that has already been created previously, and when that probe specifies a lifetime greater than the current data set lifetime, then the data set lifetime is updated (increased) to this new value.
 Otherwise, no change occurs to the data set lifetime.

 Therefore, the data set lifetime can only be increased.
-This rule is important because views
+This rule is important to avoid views